 ChE 63 ab.
 Chemical Engineering Thermodynamics.
 9 units (3-0-6); second, third terms.
 A comprehensive treatment of classical thermodynamics with engineering and chemical applications and an introduction to statistical thermodynamics.
 First and second laws.
 Applications to closed and open systems.
 Equations of state.
 Thermochemical calculations.
 Properties of real fluids.
 Power generation and refrigeration cycles.
 Multicomponent systems, excess properties, fugacities, activity coefficients, and models of nonideal solutions.
 Chemical potential.
 Phase and chemical reaction equilibria.
 Introductory statistical thermodynamics.
 Instructors: Tirrell, Ismagilov.

 ChE 80.
 Undergraduate Research.
 Units by arrangement.
 Research in chemical engineering offered as an elective in any term other than in the senior year.
 Graded pass/fail.

 ChE 90 ab.
 Senior Thesis.
 9 units (0-4-5); first, second, third terms.
 A research project carried out under the direction of a chemical engineering faculty member.
 The project must contain a significant design component.
-Students must submit a proposal by the beginning of the first term of the thesis for review and approval.
+Students must submit a proposal outlining the proposed project, and clearly identifying its design component to the faculty mentor for the thesis and the chemical engineering option representative, by the beginning of the first term of the thesis for review and approval.
 A grade will not be assigned prior to completion of the thesis, which normally takes two terms.
 A P grade will be given for the first term and then changed to the appropriate letter grade at the end of the course.

 Ch/ChE 91.
 Scientific Writing.
 3 units (2-0-1).
 For course description, see Chemistry.